osisoft/Edge-Data-Store-Docs/content/sds/units-of-measure.md

 | `Name`       | String  | Optional    | Full name for the quantity. | Velocity |
 | `BaseUom`    | SdsUom  | Required    | The base unit of measure for this quantity.
 All other Uoms measuring this quantity will have `ConversionFactors` and `ConversionOffsets` relative to the `BaseUom`.  | SdsUom representing "meters per second" |
 | `Dimensions` | short[] | Optional    | Reserved for internal use.
 Represents the seven base SI dimensions: Length, Mass, Time, Electric Current, Thermodynamic Temperature, Amount of Substance, and Luminous Density. | [1,0,-1,0,0,0,0] |

+## Associating a unit of measure with a type

+At [type](xref:sdsTypes) creation, SdsUom can be associated with an [SdsTypeProperty](xref:sdsTypes#sdstypeproperty).
+For types API, see [Types](xref:sdsTypeAPI).

+## Associating a unit of measure with a stream

+At [stream](xref:sdsStreams) creation, you can override any unit of measure associated with an SdsTypeProperty belonging to the type of the stream.
+This enables the reuse of a type that may have default unit information associated with it already.
+For streams API, see [Streams](xref:sdsStreamsAPI).